10 Tips on How to Rank on the First Page of Google in 2023

 In the past, Google looked for what was called “exact match” instances of a keyword.
 Google looked for the most uses of a specific keyword in a web page or blog post.

 But today, stuffing your page with keywords is not recommended.
-In fact, it leads to a penalty.
-What Google now looks for is the intent of the keyword, rather than the amount of times it is used.
+It leads to a penalty.
+What Google now looks for is the intent of the keyword, rather than the number of times it is used.

-When people are getting the information they are searching for, they are more likely to engage with the content and spend more time of the website.
-Google sees this as a signal of valuable content, which will be rewarded in a higher rank is the SERPs.
+When people are getting the information they are searching for, they are more likely to engage with the content and spend more time on the website.
+Google sees this as a signal of valuable content, which will be rewarded with a higher rank in the SERPs.

 6. A good user experience (UX) keeps people engaged

 While providing information that visitors are looking for is very important, that’s simply not enough.
 You need to give your visitors a good user experience which can give you an edge on what you are providing and what your competitors are providing in terms of content.

 Good UX (user experience) can include things like small paragraphs of information, rather than long paragraphs.
 Bullet points and relevant images also make the user experience much more pleasant as it doesn’t make your content hard on the eyes and tiring with too much text.

 People don’t want to stare at large chunks of text.
 They prefer to skim for the information they need.
 As we touched on above, it is important to keep your visitors on your website as long as possible.

 Increasing the duration of the session of a visitor is a strong signal to Google that you have great content that people are finding valuable and informative.